unt-libraries/untl-metadata-documentation/docs/fields/type.rst

 Where Can the Resource Type Information be Found?
 *************************************************

-Resource tpe is determined by examining the physical item
+Resource type is determined by examining the physical item

 .. _type-form: